Gainesville Mechanics Lien Lawyers

 While liens are filed against property to protect your investment as a contributor to a construction project, construction liens only work when they are filed properly.
 If a lien does not include necessary (or accurate) information (i.e. contact information, applicable owners, etc.) pertaining to a project, it can be considered null and void.
 In fact, if a lien is not filed correctly, a property owner has the right to file a lawsuit against you for filing a “fraudulent claim.”

 To avoid this from happening to you, you should contact an experienced construction litigation attorney to review your document and ensure that the lien has everything it needs to be legally permissible.

 After filing a lien, you have the right to file a suit to foreclose on the property.
 This means that a piece of property can be forced on the market granting you with the assets that you were promised in the first place.
 This cannot be done without the help of an experienced construction lien attorney.

-Let a Construction Law Attorney Help You Today
+Let A Construction Law Attorney Help You Today

 Mechanic’s/construction liens in the state of Florida are difficult.
 They require the appropriate protocol to be successful.
 One wrong move can cause you to gain only a portion of what you are owed or cause you to forfeit your rights altogether.
 Don’t allow this to happen to you.
-At the Warner, Sechrest & Butts, we have board-certified construction law attorneys in Gainesville, FL, who would be happy to assist you.
+At the Warner, Sechrest & Butts, P.A., we have board-certified construction law attorneys in Gainesville, FL, who would be happy to assist you.
+Contact us today.